 It is left in that position for one to several years.
 Once all the particles settle on the cork, the neck of the bottle is dipped in a freezing brine solution due to which the sediments on the cork freeze along with a small amount of wine, the cap is then removed and the pressure inside expels the cork along with the sediments.
 The small amount of Champagne lost in this process is replenished with similar wine & cane sugar.
 Then the bottle is corked again, the bottle is given a shake again for the even distribution of dosage.
 Then it is rested for four to six months before it’s packaged.
 Champagnes are extravagant, they can go as high as $2.07 million.
 Marilyn Monroe once took a bath in a tub full of champagne.
 It took 350 bottles to fill up the tub.
 Early champagne manufacturers came down to their cellars to find exploded bottles or corks popped.
 They attributed this to spiritual beings.
 This caused many champagne-makers to wear iron helmets to prevent injury.
 The pressure in the bottle led it to be called the “Devil’s Wine”(le vin du Diable).
 “Sabrage” is a term for opening a champagne bottle with a sabre.
 It’s only done in certain ceremonial occasions and the wielder uses the blunt side of the sword.

-Aspiring Gourmet Chef- IHM Chennai.
+About the Author Rahul Bist Aspiring Gourmet Chef- IHM Chennai.
 He loves cooking, traveling and watching shows.